Why choose this course?

 |Course of study||LLB(Hons) Law|

-Natalie took full advantage of the opportunities on offer within Hertfordshire Law School including extra-curricular activities like mooting, debating, trips to Inns of Court as well as guest speakers who were regularly invited onto campus to lead debates.
-Not only did Natalie find these incredibly fun, but she says, these opportunities helped her gain confidence and have ‘really shaped the person I am now and has shown me that if you are willing to put your time and show commitment, then many other doors will open for you.’
+Natalie took full advantage of the opportunities on offer within Hertfordshire Law School including extra-curricular activities like mooting, debating, trips to Inns of Court, as well as attending talks from guest speakers.
+She says, ‘These opportunities helped me gain confidence and have shaped the person I am now.
+This experience helped me to see that if you are willing to put your time and commitment, then many other doors will open for you.’

 Her favourite extra-curricular activity was being involved in the mooting team as she competed across the UK.
 She says, ‘The skills I learnt while on the mooting team are invaluable and the overall experience was fantastic.
 These experiences have been extremely beneficial throughout my career and provided me with the knowledge and confidence to speak in public, research and shape a legal argument.’